 Can tenants and landlords who received support from Phases 1, 2 and 3 apply again?

 Yes, you can apply again.
 You just cannot receive assistance for a month where you already got assistance from Phases 1, 2 and 3 of PHLRentAssist.

 What is required of landlords?

-- Payment must be applied towards the approved tenant’s rent for months between April 2020 and December 2021.
+- Payment must be applied towards the approved tenant’s rent for months after April 2020.

 - Other requirements may apply.
 Check back for more information.

 Do funds go to tenants or landlords?